 Purpose of streaking

-- To produce isolated colonies of an organism (mostly bacteria) on an agar plate.
-This is useful when we need to separate organisms in a mixed culture (to purify/isolate particular strain from contaminants) or when we need to study the colony morphology of an organism.
+- To produce isolated colonies of an organism (primarily bacteria) on an agar plate.
+This is useful when we separate organisms in a mixed culture (to purify/isolate a particular strain from contaminants) or to study an organism’s colony morphology.

 - To identify the organism: biochemical tests to identify bacteria are only valid when performed on pure cultures.